NYUAD-IM/artintel/Projects.md

   - What tools did you use?
 How did the tools affect your creative process?
 (If you found the tools limiting you can also comment on that.)
     - For text to image and related techniques, include the prompts that you used
+  - Documentation of the contribution of each group member (what each group member did)

 ### Grading Rubric